 The Peer Writing Consultant Program is an excellent way for undergraduate students from across the University to get involved in consulting with their peers about written communication.
 Becoming a writing consultant gives you the opportunity to work with others on their writing, enjoying conversations about interesting topics, helping to solve writing challenges, and supporting effective writing processes.
 Once writing consultants enter the job market or go to graduate school, many of them find that the program has given them important experience relating to people, working collaboratively, and engaging in rigorous thinking.
-Online Writing Lab (OWL) consultants value the hands-on experience they gain with writing and communicating in networked environments.

 There are two ways to enter the program:

 Please note: Students must have completed a first-year college writing course in order to apply.
 Students may also apply if they obtained first-year college writing exemption for credits already earned when they enrolled at U-M.

 You may be nominated to apply by a university faculty or staff member, an employer, or a recent high school teacher (not related to you) who is familiar with your interpersonal skills, dependability, values, and approach to learning and growth.
 If they're familiar with your writing skills too, that's a bonus.
 Each fall and winter term, Sweetland emails faculty across campus to ask them to nominate students for the program.
 When you are nominated, you will receive an email from Sweetland, inviting you to apply to the Peer Writing Consultant Program.
 The application includes writing an essay and submitting an academic writing sample from a University of Michigan course.